apache/airflow/docs/docker-stack/build.rst

 4) Once you build the image locally you have usually several options to make them available for your deployment:

+* For ``docker-compose`` deployment, if you've already built your image, and want to continue building the image manually when needed with ``docker build``, you can edit the docker-compose.yaml and replace the "apache/airflow:<version>" image with the image you've just built ``my-image:0.0.1`` - it will be used from your local Docker Engine cache.
+You can also simply set ``AIRFLOW_IMAGE_NAME`` variable to point to your image and ``docker-compose`` will use it automatically without having to modify the file.

+* Also for ``docker-compose`` deployment, you can delegate image building to the docker-compose.
+  To do that - open your ``docker-compose.yaml`` file and search for the phrase "In order to add custom dependencies".
+  Follow these instructions of commenting the "image" line and uncommenting the "build" line.
+  This is a standard docker-compose feature and you can read about it in `Docker Compose build reference <https://docs.docker.com/compose/reference/build/>`_.
-* For ``docker-compose`` deployment, that's all you need.
-The image is stored in docker engine cache and docker compose will use it from there.
+  Run ``docker-compose build`` to build the images.
+Similarly as in the previous case, the image is stored in Docker engine cache and Docker Compose will use it from there.
+  The ``docker-compose build`` command uses the same ``docker build`` command that you can run manually under-the-hood.

 * For some - development targeted - Kubernetes deployments you can load the images directly to Kubernetes clusters.
 Clusters such as ``kind`` or ``minikube`` have dedicated ``load`` method to load the